Monteldata/E-commerce-Shipping-Data-/README.md

 ### Project Overview

-This project explores how different shipment modes (Ship, Flight, Road) affect delivery timeliness in an e-commerce dataset.
-Using SQL, it analyzes patterns to identify which shipping methods are most efficient, providing insights for optimizing logistics and enhancing customer satisfaction.
+This project investigates the impact of various shipment modes (Ship, Flight, Road) on delivery timeliness within an e-commerce dataset.
+By leveraging SQL for data analysis, I identified trends and performance metrics for each shipping method.

+The findings provide actionable insights to optimize logistics, reduce delays, and improve customer satisfaction.
+This project highlights my ability to clean, analyze, and interpret real-world data to support strategic decision-making

 <img width="796" alt="on time delivery sql query" src="https://github.com/user-attachments/assets/6b1ea56d-d6ea-419e-9d62-96924f269f16">